sighupio/furyctl/README.md

 To deploy all the components, `furyctl` introduces a new concept: `provisioners`.
 These provisioners are terraform projects integrated with the `furyctl` binary.
-They can be open (like the cluster EKS provisioner) or enterprise only (like the bootstrap AWS, contact sales@sighup.io)
+They can be open (like the cluster EKS provisioner) or enterprise only (like the vSphere cluster, contact sales@sighup.io)

 To use an **enterprise** provisioner, you need to specify a token in the `furyctl {bootstrap,cluster} {init,apply,destroy} --token YOUR_TOKEN` commands.